-Drinking a small amount of household bleach, while it sounds gross, probably won't harm you.
-But read on to find out what happens if you drink more than that.
+A small amount of household bleach, while it sounds gross, probably won't harm you.
+But what happens if you drink more than that?

 Yes, you can eat marijuana, but turns out it can provide a much different -- and possibly more potent -- high than when you smoke it.
 Read on to find out ingested marijuana's effects on the body.

 Let's say you like chicken nuggets.
 You really like chicken nuggets.
 You like chicken nuggets so much that it's the only food you'll eat.
 What does that do to your health?
 Nothing good, it turns out.

 Ready to paint your room, but want to do something a little different?
 How about painting the walls with your favorite nail polish?
 Read on to find out why this may not be the most practical (or healthy) idea.

 Sure, Saturn's luminous rings are a cosmic marvel, but did you know that Earth once had rings?
 If we still had them today, what would they look like?

 The reasons behind our lengthening lives may surprise you.
 (Hint: Babies are key.)
 But how would society have to adjust if we all lived for a century?